zeozeozeo/gopsx/README.md

 2. To boot the BIOS, run `<command> -bios "BIOS_PATH_HERE"`.
 The default BIOS path is `SCPH1001.BIN` for now.
 3. To insert a disc, specify it's path with `<command> -disc "DISC_PATH_HERE"`.
 It should be a `.bin` file (`.cue` files are not supported yet)
 4. You can see other arguments by running `<command> -h`.
 To set boolean arguments, use `<command> -arg=true` or `-arg=false`
+5. You can run tests by running `go test`

 # Status